looterz/fal/README.md

 To use the weapon concealment system, add this to all playable units init field in the editor.
 ```
-null = [this] execVM "fal\initPlayer.sqf";
+null = [this] execVM "fal\weaponstash\initPlayer.sqf";
 ```

 ##Features

-- Weapon concealment system, concealing your weapons hides them from enemies and makes you friendly.
+- Weapon concealment system, concealing your weapons hides them from enemies and makes you friendly (captive).
 Revealing them will make you an enemy.